dougeby/IntuneDocs/intune/device-passcode-reset.md

 # required metadata

 title: Reset device passcodes with Microsoft Intune - Azure | Microsoft Docs
-description: Remove or reset the passcode using the Remove passcode code action on devices you manage or monitor with Intune.
+description: Remove or reset the passcode by using the remove passcode action on devices you manage or monitor with Intune.
 keywords:
 author: MandiOhlinger
 ms.author: mandia